 Learning

-MGC offers a dynamic and engaging curriculum at Years 9 and 10.
-The purpose of our curriculum is to build students’ passion for learning by providing the opportunity to have choices about their learning to follow their interests and talents.
-This means courses can be tailored to suit students’ needs.
+Our junior curriculum has been designed to build students’ passion for learning by providing the opportunity to have choices about their learning and to follow their interests and talents.

 The year is divided into two semesters which are approximately 18 weeks in length.